teddstax/watsonx-langflow-agent/README.md

 #### Steps:
 1. Reproduce the above flow (or load it from [./flows/basic-agentic-ai.json](./flows/basic-agentic-ai.json))
-2. Ensure that the `API Endpoint`, `Project ID` and `API Key` have been set correctly
+2. For watsonx.ai, ensure that the `API Endpoint`, `Project ID` and `API Key` have been set correctly.
+Also make sure the output is set to `Language Model`.
-3. Ensure the model is set to a chat-capable model, such as `ibm/granite-3-3-8b-instruct`
+3. Ensure the model is set to a chat-capable model, such as `meta/meta-llama-3-3-70b-instruct`
 4. When adding the `URL` and `Calculator` components to the canvas, select them and click `Tool mode`
 5. Connect all the components

 👏 Amazing!
 You just built your first AI Agent.
 Let's run it by clicking `▶️ Playground` and asking the question:

-    What is 2x the value of a Euro in Dollars
+    What is 2x the value of a Euro in Dollars, using the latest most recent data

-You'll get an answer stating a value of $2.16 or something (as of April 2025).
+You'll get an answer stating a value of $2.34 or something (as of July 2025).

 To see the magic behind, simply click the down arrow `🔽`.
 The Agent decided to use two tools:
 1. The URL tool to fetch the current exchange rates